Optimal Oral Health - it's a whole body approach

 As mentioned above, when it comes to minerals (all minerals) not only are most people deficient, they may have a poor balance between minerals and vitamins.
 If you want to find out exactly which minerals you need along with the supporting cofactors (ie. vitamins), do a hair mineral test and compare it to a full nutrient evaluation (blood serum test that also looks at a few major minerals).

 #6 Address (cure) acidity in the mouth.
-Consult your Holistic Doctor since it is typically related to diet and lifestyle or an underlying illness (reflux or acid indigestion) or deficiency.
+Consult your Holistic Doctor since it is typically related to diet and lifestyle or an underlying illness (reflux, acid indigestion, food sensitivities, leaky gut) or deficiency.
 An overly acidic mouth will damage dentin and cause sensitivity (this is the number 1 cause) - you can make sure your oral PH is neutral by following your tooth brushing with a baking soda rinse (1/2 tsp of baking soda with 8 oz of water) - this is temporary but helpful.
+PH Adjust is helpful in raising PH.

 #7 Address (cure) other potential causes of erosion: excessive use of whitening toothpaste and treatments, grinding of teeth, gum recession (periodontal disease) and aggressive brushing may all contribute to eroding dentin.
 There is a cure for all of these.
 Make sure your toothbrush is gentle, and that you brush correctly.
 We recommend the Bass method and our Bamboo Toothbrush - they have a bristle pattern, shape and spacing specifically designed to get into the gumline (brushing at a 45-degree angle).